indraantoor/-FrontEndReactYelpApiAppSource/README.md

   <h1 align="center">Find A Place</h1>

   <p align="center">
     Search businesses based on locations you search for.
 Get listing of all the businesses with picture's, rating and address.
 Sort through businesses by highest rated and most reviewed.
+(It was originally named ravenous)
     <br />
     <br />
     <a href="https://github.com/indraantoor/-FrontEndReactYelpApiAppSource/issues">Report Bug</a>